Code-Institute-Submissions/user-centric-frontend-2/README.md

 The text was translated to English and then edited.

 ### Media
-Images were found in Ecosia with its search engine.
+Images were found in Ecosia by using the search engine.

 ### Acknowledgements